Not A Matter of "If" but "When". Be Prepared For A Web Attack. We'll Teach You How.

 Additional Software Requirements

-- VMware Workstation Pro 15.5.X+ or Fusion 11.5+ is mandatory.
-VMware Player will not meet this requirement.
-You must have the ability to take virtual machine snapshots and you cannot do this with VMware Player.
-VirtualBox is not supported and may interfere with our labs.
+- VMWare Workstation Pro 15.5.X, VMWare Player 15.5.X or Fusion 11.5+ is mandatory.
 It should not be installed on a system you are planning to use for this class.
 If you do not own a licensed copy of VMware Workstation or Fusion, you can download a free 30-day trial copy from VMware.
 VMware will send you a time-limited serial number if you register for the trial online.

 - Credential Guard: If your host computer is running Windows, Credential Guard may interfere with the ability to run VMs.
 It is important that you start up VMware prior to class and confirm that virtual machines can run.
 It is required that Credential Guard is turned off prior to coming to class.